ibukunoluwa792/Credit-Card-Fraud-Detection-with-AutoEncode/README.md

 # 🕵️‍♂️ Fraud Detection Using Machine Learning

 This project explores the detection of fraudulent transactions using machine learning techniques.
-It leverages data preprocessing, exploratory data analysis (EDA), and multiple classification algorithms to identify suspicious activities in financial datasets.
+It leverages data preprocessing, exploratory data analysis (EDA), and multiple classification algorithms to identify suspicious activities in financial database.

 ## 📓 Project Overview